 YES!
 ELEPHANTS AND LIONS!
 Hmmm, my dogs may have changed my personal history by putting me in situations that allowed me to make decisions that altered the course of my life.
 But not one of my dogs has ever attacked a lion or elephant, saving me and allowing me to become ruler of a big chunk of the world.
-That is exactly what Alexander the Great’s dog Peritas did.
+That is exactly what Alexander the Great’s dog Peritas did (as the story goes).
 Of course, he was known as basic Alexander back then, the GREAT came after Peritas saved his life on multiple occasions.

 Alexander of Macedon is said to have chosen Peritas as a puppy and raised him from a very young age.
 Other accounts say he was given the puppy when he was a child of eleven.
 There were many myths and tales from this time frame, so it is impossible to tease out what is fact or fiction about Alexander and Peritas.
 It seems as if every act of bravery performed by a dog for centuries was turned into a tale about Peritas and Alexander.
 At this point, who cares, let’s just enjoy the stories.

 Though not a specific breed as we know them, Peritas probably resembled a Dogue de Bordeaux, Mastiff or Neapolitan Mastiff on steroids.
 Enormous, powerful dogs were bred specifically to go to battle beside men and to fight as hard as those with swords and axes did.
 The war dogs of this era were expected to show no fear and fight any opponent – including elephants, lions and armed warriors.